-The program offers unique specializations and certificates that support emerging trends, meet sport industry demand, and provide students with the opportunity to customize their education to match their interests and career goals.
+The online sport management master’s program offers unique specializations and certificates that support emerging trends, meet sport industry demand, and provide students with the opportunity to customize their education to match their interests and career goals.

 The courses required for these four specializations can be used to satisfy all or a portion of the program’s required elective credits.
 The credit hours earned through the certificate programs can be applied solely to obtaining the certificate or can be applied to the elective requirement for the master’s in sport management program.

 The specializations students can choose from are:

 The Athlete Development specialization is ideal for students interested in working directly with athletes to help them develop as a whole person in the context of an athletic career.
 This emerging area of expertise has tremendous potential to benefit both athletes and those who want to help them with matters including financial literacy, professionalism and behavior, and career development.
 The specialization also gives students the opportunity to meet the academic requirements for certification through the Professional Association of Athlete Development Specialists (PAADS).

 The High Performance Coaching specialization is ideal for students interested in learning how to enhance athletic performance by improving understanding and application of cutting-edge science from the fields of coaching, kinesiology, physiology, and psychology.
 Paired with the core coursework in sport management, this unique specialized path helps prepare coaches and athletic administrators to achieve optimal performance in the administrative and athletic domains of their sport organizations.
 HPC offers students an unmatched opportunity to develop expertise through coursework offered by UF’s nationally ranked departments of both Sport Management and Applied Physiology & Kinesiology.